mahan-hosseini/NeuroWarp/matlab/README.md

 - We provide the ERPs of correct and intrusion trials for users to explore this function

 ### Running dtw_timeseries_correlation.m using our ERPs:
-*Enter the following into MATLAB’s command window making sure your current directory (cd) corresponds to where you have saved our data*
+*Enter the following into MATLAB’s command window.
+Note that example_series_N2pcP3.mat has to be stored in your current directory (see step #1)*
 1.	`load("example_series_N2pcP3s.mat")`
 2.	`series_1 = P3_Correct`
 3.	`series_2 = N2pc_Correct`
 4.	`name_1 = “P3”`
 5.	`name_2 = “N2pc”`
-6.	`savepath = cd` (or wherever else you have saved our data)
+6.	`savepath = cd` (or wherever else you would like to store results to)
 7.	`num_boots = 10000`
 	- The number of bootstrap samples that you want to implement
 8.	`outlier = 0`